BalaM314/msch-generate/README.md

 * File validation, error handling, and JSON schema
 * All block config types
+* Specify content configs (unit type, block, item) with the item name instead of id
 * Specify code for processor as a string[] or a file path, automatically compresses to a byte[]
-* MLOGX integration, automatically compiles mlogx programs
+* MLOGX integration, automatically compiles mlogx programs at specified file paths
 * Compiler constants: replace bits of your schematic file or programs (like C #define)
+* All content-based icon characters (items, blocks, team icons)
-* Icons: $_copper is automatically replaced with the mindustry-specific unicode character for copper
+	- for example, $_copper is automatically replaced with the mindustry-specific unicode character for copper, U+F838

+See [Overkill RC.json]() for an example JSON file.